Skadarlija: Bohemian life

-Greenmarket
+Farmers' market

 At the end of the street, across the Dušanova Street, there is an open farmers market, officially named Skadarlija market.
 Until the 19th century it was a boggy area, where two streams, flowing down the two modern streets of Skadarlija (Bibijin potok) and Cetinjska, were bringing water from the sources close to the modern "Politika" building.
 The area was known at the time as Vidinsko Poljanče ("Vidin Little Field").
 In time, eastern section of the Skadarlija neighborhood, along the Cetinjska Street, was urbanized.
 It consisted of small houses, with yards and "obligatory" lilacs.

 Predating the market was a kafana "Bajlonov Kladenac" (Bajloni's water well).
 The market developed spontaneously in the 19th century for the customers from the lower Dorćol neighborhood, for whom the central city market, the Great Market, was too distant and uphill.
 It was established on an empty lot in front of the Filip's Brewery, which was later renamed to Bajloni Brewery.
 Due to his brewery, and a fact that he organized the draining of the marsh, after World War I the market became known as the Bajloni Market (Bajlonijeva pijaca).
 In 1926 the Great Market was finally closed and city founded several new markets throughout the city, further from the downtown: Zeleni Venac, Kalenić and Jovanova market.
 In the process, the Bajloni market was also adapted that year: it got new market stalls, a fence, quality stores for the meat, eggs and dairy products and improved hygiene.
+After re-opening in 1927 it originally functioned as the wholesale market, becoming a retail farmers market after World War II.